8 Minute Read

 From Beijing take the fast train to Zhengzhou (2.5 to 3.5 hours / ¥309).
 If you are taking the train from Beijing to Xian you can elect to break the journey for a stop in Yuntaishan, but you will need to book tickets from Beijing to Zhengzhou and then Zhengzhou to Xian.

-From Luoyang buses leave Jinyuan Bus Station at 09:20 returning at 15:00.
-Journey time is approximately 3 hours.
-In winter buses may not be running; instead take the 10:00 bus to Jiaozuo (see below).
+From Luoyang, buses leave Jinyuan Bus Station at 09:20 returning at 15:00.
+The journey time is approximately 3 hours.
+In winter buses may not be running; instead, take the 10:00 bus to Jiaozuo (see below).

 From Jiaozuo you can take a tourist bus from the main bus station.
-Cost is ¥42 and journey time is around 40 minutes.
+The cost is ¥42 and the journey time is around 40 minutes.
 You can also take a taxi which should cost no more than ¥90.

 Steve Rohan is a writer from Essex, England.
 He has travelled to over 60 countries, lived in China and Hong Kong, and is now living the digital nomad life on the road.